tytydraco/yessleep/out/I_had_one_job_The_Door_That_Folded_Me.md

 We climbed the driveway and Roger stopped short at the door.
 I could hear the sirens going off in the distance.
 Christian was sitting upright ton the couch.
 Rubbing his eyes.

 I tried my best not to shake as I entered alone.
-He looked up at me, and I could no nothing except weep and say, "I am so sorry."
+He looked up at me, and I could do nothing but weep and say, "I am so sorry."

 &#x200B;